 Present Day at Upendo

-Since 2002, Upendo has expanded to become the home of 39 orphan girls and a primary school for over 200 local children.
+Since 2002, Upendo has expanded to become the home of more than 40 orphan girls and a primary school for over 200 local children.
 Upendo is run by a dedicated staff consisting of a social worker, two housemothers, three farm assistants, two night guards, and 8 teachers along with a Board of Directors.
 Six classrooms have been constructed in addition to volunteer quarters and a water tank since 2002.
 Upendo’s goal of self-sufficiency reaches back to 2007 when a posho (grain) mill was purchased to allow Upendo to mill the corn they grow and to process corn for local villagers to increase revenue.
 The school has built a fish farm on their land to help decrease food costs while selling excess fish to the local community.
 Finally, additional revenue is received from the day students who are charged tuition fees (based on their family’s ability to pay) to attend Upendo Primary School.

-Thirty-two of the orphans at Upendo have graduated primary school!
+Thirty-two of the children at Upendo have graduated primary school!
 We are proud to report that in 2017, twenty of the girls will be in secondary school.
 As of 2017, fourteen of the Upendo children who graduated from secondary school are attending college or trade school, something we never thought possible.

 Upendo’s Plan for the Future

-Upendo plans to continue and educate the 39 orphan girls through scholarships to secondary boarding school.
+Upendo plans to continue and educate the more than 40 orphaned girls through scholarships to secondary boarding school and post secondary school.
 These scholarships allow the girls to continue their education while learning a sense of independence that will carry them through the rest of their lives.
-A secondary education will allow them to escape the cycle of poverty they currently face in rural Murang’a.
+Their secondary education will allow them to escape the cycle of poverty they currently face in rural Murang’a.